clubgamma/Live-Code-Editor/README.md

 - It will be a code editor with live preview similar to Codepen
 - Write a function in app.js to show the compiled code back on the same page
 - Making it look decent with style.css
+- Make the textareas responsive with media queries

 ## Things to keep in mind